• Skip to primary navigation

 • Switch to the dough hook and mix in the remaining flour a little at a time, to make a soft dough, adding more or less flour as needed.
 Knead the dough for 5 minutes.
 Place in greased bowl, turning to grease top.
 Cover; let rest 15 minutes.

-• While the dough is resting, prepare the filling by mixing the Baker’s Cinnamon Filling with enough water to make filling with a soft, pudding-like consistency.
-Set it aside.
-Spray 48 mini muffin cups with non stick cooking spray.
+• While the dough is resting, prepare the filling by mixing the filling ingredients until well combined.
+Set aside.
+Grease pan(s) for 48 mini muffin cups.

-• Divide dough in four equal pieces and keep remaining pieces covered with plastic wrap.
-On a floured surface, roll the dough into an 8×12″ rectangle.
+• Divide dough into four equal pieces and keep remaining pieces covered with plastic wrap.
+On a floured surface, roll the dough into an 8×12" rectangle.
 Spread ¼ of the filling evenly over the dough.

 • Bake 10 to 15 minutes until rolls are golden brown.
-Remove to a wire rack to cool.
+Let cool in the pan for 5 minutes and then remove from the pan and move to a wire rack placed over parchment paper.
 While rolls are cooling, make the icing.

 • Serve warm or at room temperature.